beck-t/LING-L545/01_Tokenisation/README.md

 Note that my implementation requires the `pyconll` Python package.

 This implementation works well until it encounters a word that is not in its dictionary at all.
-Once it encountered a completely unknown token, everything else in the sentence would be messed up.
+Once it encountered a completely unknown token, everything else in the sentence was often lumped together.

 In earlier iterations, this was very common with punctuation marks, so I added the comma and quotation marks to the dictionary manually in the hopes that this would help.